SAIV-conference/2025/index.md

 </div>
 <div class="col-md-6" markdown="1">

-The travel of our invited speakers was made possible thanks to [The ELSA Mobility Program](https://elsa-ai.eu/overview/).
+The travel of our invited speakers was in part supported by [The ELSA Mobility Program](https://elsa-ai.eu/overview/).

 <img height="48px" class="right-block" src="assets/images/elsa-logo.png">